 So for a quick, cheap, indulgent, and scrumptious entree, try out The 99 Cent Chef's minimalist masterpiece, Fettuccine Alfredo -- go ahead you deserve it.

-1 pat of butter - make it a big slice!
+- 1 pat of butter - make it a big slice!
 Okay to use your favorite butter substitute.

 Start cooking pasta according to package directions - I usually shave off a minute or two for al dente (taste for amount of chewiness).
 Best to get water boiling then add pasta.
 Carefully stir for the first minute to separate strands of fettuccini.
 I don't add salt to the water, as the parmesan cheese has plenty of salt for my taste.